 Also, developing (Third World) worm farmers gain much practical experience from their businesses.

-It seemingly produces a breed of self respecting and capable business-people, ready to move into other areas of the economy with their newly won skills and earnings.
-Such individuals and the families they support, are then very much capable of further developing the economies of their countries, and improving quality of life for all.
+It seemingly produces a breed of self-respecting and capable businesspeople, ready to move into other areas of the economy with their newly won skills and earnings.
+Such individuals and the families they support are then very much capable of further developing the economies of their countries and improving the quality of life for all.

 What is Vermicomposting – A Conclusion